maximilian-ho/how-we-teach-ourselves/annotating_pdf_textbooks_using_foxit_pdf_editor.md

-# Annotating pdf textbooks using Foxit pdf editor
+# Annotating pdf textbooks using Foxit PDF editor

 When learning from pdf textbooks, we type our notes directly onto the pages.
 This helps us to process the concepts one step at a time and remember the concepts when we review the textbooks later.